new-guy/screeps-os/README.md

 ### MMO Ready

 - Need defenses
+    - Just do a rampart + wall alternating defense (maybe r-r-w-w-r-r-w-w)
+    - Rooms need an attribute listing the walls that need repair
+    - Builders need to be able to repair walls
 - We just need to be at the point where we can start to establish a room on the mmo

 ### Post RCL4 - Roads